almereyda/awesome-starred/README.md

 ## Groovy

+- [Nibras-PKM](https://github.com/mfakih294/Nibras-PKM) - A web-based open-source system for the long-term management of personal information.
+It targets the needs of advanced users with serious information management needs.
+It is accompanied with an Android light application that syncs over the local network.
 - [nextflow](https://github.com/nextflow-io/nextflow) - A DSL for data-driven computational pipelines
 - [HiveMind](https://github.com/moqui/HiveMind) - HiveMind is a project management and ERP application for services organizations.
 It features project/task management, request tracking, time tracking, expenses, invoices/payments, general ledger, and content management (wiki).
 HiveMind is based on Moqui Framework, Mantle Business Artifacts, and Simple Screens.
 - [freeipa-pwd-portal](https://github.com/xetus-oss/freeipa-pwd-portal) - An external self-service password portal for communicating with a FreeIPA instance